 - prioritisedBitRate which sets the Prioritized Bit Rate (PBR);

 - bucketSizeDuration which sets the Bucket Size Duration (BSD).

+- TransmissionProfileId(s) which is(are) corresponding to a transmission profile.

+Note: the transmission profile is corresponding to a set of physical layer parameters which are FFS

 The MAC entity shall maintain a variable Bj for each logical channel j.
 Bj shall be initialized to zero when the related logical channel is established, and incremented by the product PBR × NR-UNIT for each NR-UNIT, where PBR is Prioritized Bit Rate of logical channel j.
 However, the value of Bj can never exceed the bucket size and if the value of Bj is larger than the bucket size of logical channel j, it shall be set to the bucket size.
 The bucket size of a logical channel is equal to PBR × BSD.